starkinfra/sdk-dotnet/README.md

 Console.WriteLine(statement);
 ```

-## Get a pix statement .csv file
+## Get a PixStatement .csv file

-To get a .csv file of a pix statement using its id, run:
+To get a .csv file of a PixStatement using its id, run:

 ```c#
 using System;